Gulu Gulu

 Gulu Gulu is a 2022 Indian Tamil-language road action comedy film written and directed by Rathna Kumar and produced by Raj Narayanan's banner Circle Box Entertainment.
 The film was distributed by Udhayanidhi Stalin under his banner Red Giant Movies.
-The film stars Santhanam and Athulya Chandra.
+The film stars Santhanam and Namita Krishnamurthy.
 The music is composed by Santhosh Narayanan with cinematography handled by Vijay Kartik Kannan and editing by Philomin Raj.
-The film was released theatrically on 29 July 2022 to mixed reviews from critics and audiences.
+The film was released theatrically on 29 July 2022 to mixed reviews from critics.

 Plot

 Google alias Gulu Gulu does every odd job for survival.
 He is approached for help by a group of youngsters who want to rescue one of their friends from a kidnap.
 But that kidnap had happened due to mistaken identity.

 Cast

 Production

 The shooting of the film was wrapped up in April 2022.
 The film features Santhanam in a more serious and mature role, the first in his career, with the humor elements handled by his costars.